 In February 2019, the Company's Board of Directors adopted and the Company's stockholders approved the 2018 Employee Stock Purchase Plan (2018 ESPP).
-The 2018 ESPP enables eligible employees to purchase shares of the Company's common stock at the end of each six-month offering period at a price equal to 85% of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower.
+The 2018 ESPP enables eligible employees to purchase shares of the Company's common stock at the end of each six-month offering period at a price equal to 85% of the fair market value of the shares on the first business day of the offering period, whichever is lower.
 Eligible employees generally included all employees.
-Offering periods began on the first trading day September 1 and March 1 of each year and ended on the last trading day in February and August of each year.
+Offering periods begin on the first trading day of September and March of each year and end on the last trading day in February and August of each year.
 Share purchases are funded through payroll deductions of up to 15% of an employee's eligible compensation for each payroll period, or \$25 each calendar year.

-During the three months ended March 31, 2020 and 2019, there were 13,476 shares and no shares issued under the 2018 ESPP, respectively.
+During the six months ended June 30, 2021 and 2020, there were 8,004 shares and 13,476 shares issued under the 2018 ESPP, respectively.